yarec/react-layout-generator/README.md

   }
 ```

-This is because RLG uses css internally and css only works on html.
+This is because RLG uses css internally and css only transforms html.
 If you do use React component directly that does not do apply the style property to the root element of the component, it will not be displayed at the correct position.

 ### Generator